Michael Gough

 A mother and daughter hatch a scheme to murder their family's domineering and sadistic patriarch.

-Dr. Terror's House of Horrors Dr. Terror's House of Horrors (1965) Character: Eric Landor (segment 4 "Disembodied Hand")
+Dr Terror's House of Horrors Dr Terror's House of Horrors (1965) Character: Eric Landor (segment 4 "Disembodied Hand")

-Five strangers board a train and are joined by a mysterious fortune teller who offers to read their Tarot cards.
-Five separate stories unfold: An architect returns to his ancestoral home to find a werewolf out for revenge; a doctor discovers his new wife is a vampire; a huge plant takes over a house; a musician gets involved with voodoo; an art critic is pursued by a disembodied hand.
+Five train passengers are joined by a mysterious fortuneteller who offers to read Tarot.
+A quintet of stories unfold: an architect returns to his ancestral home to find a vengeful werewolf; a doctor suspects his new wife is a vampire; an intelligent vine takes over a house; a jazz musician plagiarises music from a voodoo ceremony; and a pompous art critic is pursued by a disembodied hand.

 The Hour of the Pig The Hour of the Pig (1993) Character: Magistrate Boniface